MIAGroupUT/carotid-segmentation/docs/Transforms/Contour.md

 - `delta_theta` (float) Default: `0.0625`.
 - `single_center` (bool) if True, only the first element of the batch of polar images will be considered (which corresponds to using the original center only).
 Default: `False`.
+- `interpolation_method` (`polynomial`|`mean`) is the interpolation method chosen to find the final contour from the set of contours as well as the uncertainty of each point.
+If there is more than one center, `polynomial` it will be polynomial and corresponds to the method described in the introduction.
+If `mean` is chosen, each angle will be associated with the mean (final contour) and standard deviation (uncertainty) of its distances,.

 ## Outputs